 Instructions

-• Put the squash halves on the trivet, cut side up.
+• Place the squash halves on the trivet, cut side up (this prevents water from pooling inside).

-• Let it cool, then use a fork to scrape the squash into strands.
+• Let cool for 5 minutes until safe to handle.
+Use a fork to scrape lengthwise, separating the flesh into strands.

 Notes

-• If you don’t want to cut the squash beforehand, cutting it in half after cooking can be easier and safer, as it is softer and less prone to slipping.
-Check out this post on how to cut spaghetti squash for more tips and tricks.
+• Check out this post on how to cut spaghetti squash for more tips and tricks.

 Nutrition